Molly Toomey, MSW

 fees

-Consults are billed at a pro-rated fee based on the session cost.As a counselor and trained social worker, I often work systemically.
+ConsultsConsults are billed at a pro-rated fee based on the session cost.As a counselor and trained social worker, I often work systemically.
 This means I may work with other people or systems my client is involved with (with their consent!).
 This could be a "collateral consult", like a 30-minute phone call with their doctor, for example, or a "family consult", like a 20-minute check-in with the parent of a teenage client.These consultations are generally billed in 15-minute chunks at a rate based on the session fee.
 They are discussed in advance, so there are no surprises.

 sliding fee scale

 Any fee reductions are determined on a case-by-case basis after we chat.
-Please email me about any financial limitations before booking an intro call.In order to continue to show up fully and effectively for my work with clients, I charge rates that allow me to sustain myself.
+Please email me about any financial limitations before booking an intro call.I charge rates that allow me to sustain myself and to continue to show up fully and effectively for my work with clients.
 Please reflect honestly on your financial situation before requesting a fee lower than my standard fee.This graphic by Alexis J. Cunningfolk may help you assess your situation.

 specialization